-- Fellowships will only be considered for the extension period if the doctoral examination is successfully passed (i.e. has resulted in a recommendation to award with or without corrections).
+The extension of Fellowships to 10 months duration will only be considered if the doctoral examination is successfully completed (i.e. has resulted in a recommendation to award with or without corrections).

-- It is the responsibility of the Fellow to ensure that they have an appropriate visa where necessary and that acceptance of this award does not conflict with the terms and conditions of any existing visa.
+It is your responsibility to ensure that you have an appropriate visa where necessary, and that acceptance of the award does not conflict with the terms and conditions of any existing visa.

 Applications will be considered by a panel of Warwick academic staff, including the IAS Director.